ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ### Query method

-Used for most statements that can have a response, such as `SELECT`, or for sending DDLs such as `CREATE TABLE`.
-Should be awaited.
+This is used for most statements that can have a response, such as `SELECT`, or for sending DDLs such as `CREATE TABLE` and should be awaited.
 The returned result set is expected to be consumed in the application.

 :::note
 There is a dedicated method [insert](./js.md#insert-method) for data insertion, and [command](./js.md#command-method) for DDLs.